Automation & Robotics Engineering Technology (ARET)

 The Bachelor of Science in Automation & Robotics Engineering Technology (ARET) introduces students to the fundamentals of power, electronic systems, and formal programming techniques common in industry.
 The curriculum, supported jointly by the departments of Applied Engineering, Safety & Technology and Computer Science, includes in depth technical content of electronics, control systems, mechanical systems, and computer programming and applications to prepare professionals equipped to design, improve, maintain, and manage robotic and automated process and control systems.
 Laboratory courses require students to design, program, develop and construct projects independently and in small teams.

 The study of robotics and controls involves the design, modeling, optimization, documentation, and automation of advanced control problems.
 This major is designed to produce graduates prepared to work with multiple types of technology to design and implement projects that have advanced programming needs.

 Students in the ARET degree program will complete courses from applied engineering, computer science, math, and physics.
 The ARET degree allows students to choose from an emphasis on computer science or technology management.
 The link below will open a new tab with course requirements and descriptions.

 Clubs & Activities

-Association of Technology, Management & Applied Engineering (ATMAE) Student Chapter (aka MU Robotics Team) The MU Robotics Team has earned more than 30 awards since 2001 in national or international robotics competitions.
-The team boasts winning the 2010 and 2013 ATMAE National Robotics Competitions.
+Association of Technology, Management & Applied Engineering (ATMAE) Student Chapter (aka MU Robotics Team) The MU Robotics Team has earned more than 45 awards since 2001 in national or international robotics competitions.
+The team boasts seven winning championships at the National Robotics Competitions.

 Epsilon Pi Tau (EPT) – Beta Phi Chapter.
 Epsilon Pi Tau is an international honor society for professions in technology.
 At Millersville, this includes Technology & Engineering Education, Applied Engineering & Technology Management, and Occupational Safety & Environmental Health majors.